-At Heart of Kent Hospice our Data Controller is Rachel Street, Finance Director.
+At Heart of Kent Hospice our Data Controller is Rachel Street, Chief Executive.
 This means that they are responsible for the collection and use of data within our organisation.

 This privacy statement outlines why we collect data, what we use it for and who we share it with.